 Ross K. Tangedal

-Since 2016, I have been Assistant Professor of English and Director of the Cornerstone Press at the University of Wisconsin-Stevens Point.
-I am the author of The Preface: American Authorship in the Twentieth Century (Palgrave Macmillan 2021), co-editor (w/ Joshua M. Murray) of Editing the Harlem Renaissance (Clemson University Press 2021), and co-editor (w/ Lisa DuRose and Andy Oler) of Michigan Salvage: Approaches to the Fiction of Bonnie Jo Campbell (under advance contract with Michigan State University Press).
+I am Associate Professor of English and Director & Publisher of the Cornerstone Press at the University of Wisconsin-Stevens Point.
+I am the author of The Preface: American Authorship in the Twentieth Century (Palgrave Macmillan 2021), and editor (w/ Lisa DuRose and Andy Oler) of Michigan Salvage: The Fiction of Bonnie Jo Campbell (Michigan State University Press 2023) and (w/ Joshua M. Murray) Editing the Harlem Renaissance (Clemson University Press 2021).
 My articles have been published in a number of journals, including Papers of the Bibliographical Society of America, South Atlantic Review, the Hemingway Review, the F. Scott Fitzgerald Review, Authorship, and others.

 RESEARCH